Alexandrian Wicca: Practices

-Alexandrian Wicca, in similarity with other traditional Wiccan practices, emphasises gender polarity.
-This emphasis can be seen in the Sabbat rituals, which focus on the relationship between the Wiccan Goddess and God.
+Alexandrian Wicca, in similarity with other traditional Wiccan practices, emphasises sexual polarity.
+This emphasis can be seen in the Sabbat rituals, which focus on the relationship between the Horned God and the Triple Goddess.

 As compared to Gardnerian Wicca, Alexandrian Wicca is "somewhat more eclectic", according to The Encyclopedia of Modern Witchcraft and Neo-Paganism.
 Maxine Sanders notes that Alexandrians take the attitude "If it works use it".
 Tool use and deity and elemental names also differ from the Gardnerian tradition.
 Skyclad practice, or ritual nudity, is practiced within the tradition, training is emphasized, and ceremonial magic practices, such as those derived from Hermetic Qabalah and Enochian magic may be part of ritual.
 Alex's work on his Book of Shadows continued up until his death resulting, like the Gardnerian in several different versions.
 Some of these derived from his teaching notes that his students received in the late 1960s and early 1970s.
 It is not unusual to find that earlier initiates did not receive the same books as later ones although they obtained all the information in dictated form, Sander's preferred mode of teaching.

 Alexandrian covens meet on new moons, full moons and during Sabbat festivals.